ChihebEdine/ChatBot/README.md

 * Install python
 * Install node.js
 * Make sure that pip and npm are in the PATH variable
+* Retrieve the data folder and put it in ChatBot/ChatBot_BackEnd/ChatBot/SearchBot

 ## I. Backend setup